Suggested links

 High Functioning Alcoholics

-Some people who suffer from alcoholism are what are known as high-functioning alcoholics.
-This means that while they have an AUD, they can usually go about their lives without their alcohol consumption having a noticeable negative impact.
+While many assume it is easy to spot someone struggling with an alcohol problem, that is not always the case.
+Some people who have alcohol use disorder are what are known as high-functioning alcoholics.
+While they have an AUD, they can usually go about their lives without their alcohol consumption having a noticeable negative impact.

 Battling addiction and ready for treatment?
 Find Treatment Now

-What is a High Functioning Alcoholic?
+What Is a High-Functioning Alcoholic?

-High-functioning alcoholism is not a medical diagnosis.
 “High-functioning alcoholic” is a term used to describe someone suffering from alcohol dependency or addiction but still able to function relatively normally.

-A high-functioning alcoholic can go about daily life and take care of their obligations (like work or school) primarily undetected.
 These individuals may regularly participate in heavy drinking or similar behavior but manage to maintain their responsibilities without friends or loved ones realizing how problematic their drinking habits have become.

-To the outside world, someone who is a high-functioning alcoholic often does not show many signs and symptoms of someone with AUD.
+To the outside world, someone who is a high-functioning alcoholic often does not show many signs and symptoms of AUD.
 They will often appear both physically and mentally healthy.
-Below the surface, they face many of the same struggles of having an AUD, including cravings and unsuccessful attempts at quitting.

 Difference Between High Functioning Alcoholism and AUD

-High-functioning alcoholism is a term to describe someone suffering from an alcohol use disorder that manages to maintain a certain appearance, making it seem like they have control over the amount of alcohol they regularly consume.
-However, these individuals still have to deal with the effects of alcohol abuse, including mental and physical health problems.
+High-functioning alcoholism is a term to describe someone suffering from an alcohol use disorder who manages to maintain a certain appearance, making it seem like they have control over the amount of alcohol they regularly consume.

-The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) now use alcohol use disorder (AUD) as an umbrella term to describe all alcohol-related issues, including high-functioning alcoholism.
+Medical professionals now use alcohol use disorder (AUD) as an umbrella term to describe all alcohol-related issues, including high-functioning alcoholism.

 According to the DSM-5, to have an alcohol use disorder, you must have at least two of the following characteristics: